istio/istio.io/content/docs/examples/ha-demo/index.md

     - /docs/guides/ha-demo/index.html
 ---

-This example deploys a small sample application composed of two components used to demonstrate Istio features in a high available fashion.
+This example deploys a small sample application composed of two components to demonstrate Istio's high available capabilities.
 The service shows the latest news article.

 The HA-demo application consists of two components: